aisingapore/TagUI/src/media/RPA Workshop.md

-***TagUI is a CLI tool for digital process automation.
+**TagUI is a CLI tool for digital process automation.
 This branch of automation is commercially known as RPA (robotic process automation), and primarily aims to reproduce user interactions with computer applications - for example mouse clicks and keyboard entries.
-For more info and documentation on TagUI, visit its [repository page](https://github.com/kelaberetiv/TagUI).***
+For more info and documentation on TagUI, visit its [repository page](https://github.com/kelaberetiv/TagUI).**

 # [Setup](https://github.com/kelaberetiv/TagUI#set-up)
 *In this section, we'll download and install TagUI on your computer - it works on Windows, macOS, Linux.*

-TagUI is easy to use right away - no setup is needed, in most environments all required dependencies are packaged in.
+TagUI is easy to use right away - no setup is needed, in most environments all required dependencies are packaged in

 Platform|macOS|Linux|Windows|Node.js (macOS/Linux)
 :------:|:---:|:---:|:-----:|:-------------------: